2200082/CS220AU-DP-2022/README.md

 ### general
 - update portfolio overview
 - find out how to embed images / videos
-- create content
+- create content / blogposts
-  - refine digital identities part
-  - refine existential risks part
-  - overview: connection between DI - ER
-  - think about questions for critical thinking
 - … <br>
 ### problems @krisz
 - images are not shown on the pages
-- videos are not centered
-- "teaser" of the different articles are not shown
-- how to delete HEAD page?
-- bullet list on Step 0 page (bottom of page)

 ### done
+- refine digital identities part
+- refine existential risks part
 - get feedback for the VR map
 - find out how to change the website layout
 - find a peer-feedback-partner!!